chipguyhere/PulseCapture/README.md

 This library also takes one of your Compare Match interrupts on your main system timer (Timer0 or TCA0), though I can't think of what existing libraries this might impact (the timer remains usable for PWM etc.)

+### Arduino Every limitation
+Arduino Every's "event routing" system has a minor limitation to be aware of.
+Only two pins from the same "group" can have hardware timer capture enabled.
+If using three hardware capture pins, make sure they are not all three in the same group, to avoid having the third pin fall back to pin change interrupt capture.
+* First group (D2, D7, D9, D10)
+* Second group (D4, A0, A1, A2, A3, A6, A7)
+* Third group (D3, D6, D8, D11, D12, D13, A4, A5)